monikapatil77/k8s-nginx-templates-demo/README.md

 - Deployments

 ## ToDo:
-1. Create pod from terminal - done
+1. Create pod from cli or terminal - done
 2. Create pod from yaml file - done
-3. Create service from terminal
+3. Create service from cli or terminal
 4. Create service from yaml
-5. Create deployments from terminal
+5. Create deployments from cli or terminal
 6. Create deployments from yaml
 7. Create pods and deployments in custom namespace
 8. Attach pods and deployments to non default namespace